 Rules

-This is a fly fishing tournament only.
+• This is a fly fishing tournament only.
 All fish must be caught on artificial flies using fly tackle.
 NO SCENTED FLIES.
-Any teams caught cheating will immediately be expelled from competition and will forfeit their eligibility to compete in future 25 On The Fly events.
-Two person teams.
+Anglers caught cheating will immediately be expelled from competition and will forfeit their eligibility to compete in future 25 On The Fly events.
+Teams will compete with a maximum of two anglers, and one driver or boat operator.
+The driver or boat operator CANNOT fish in any capacity.
 Teams must stay together on the same body of water.

-Teams will attempt to catch-video-release the 25 eligible species and document as many team catches and team challenges as possible in the allotted timeframe specified for each event.
-Videos must be submitted for each fish caught, no exceptions.
-Pace yourself and create a strategic route!
+• Teams will attempt to catch-video-release 25 eligible species and participate in team challenges in the allotted timeframe specified for the event.
+Videos must be submitted for each fish caught on your team or personal instagram account, no exceptions.

 4. REPECT OTHER ANGLERS:

-Teams should respect other non-tournament anglers.
-If the honey hole is taken, find another one and come back later!
+• Teams should respect other non-tournament anglers.
+If the spot your intended to fish is taken, find another one and come back later.

 5. CLEAR FISH ID: